jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/REST error handling.md

 There are two actions related specifically to the commandQueue namely:

 - `action.retry-queue-command` - executes a retry of the REST function called.
 - `action.delete-queue-command` - Only deletes the item from the commandQueue.
 The record will still be saved locally on the device.
-You need to provide separately for the deleting of the local data, which can be achieved through an `action.sync-entity/entities` or executing a delete method on the local data provider.&#x20;
+You need to provide separately for the deleting of the local data, which can be achieved through an `action.sync-entity/entities` or executing a delete method on the local data provider.

 **Action configuration:**